icps/data-distribution-federated-learning/README.md

-# How does data distribution influences results in Federated Learning?
+# How does data distribution influence results in Federated Learning?

 I was trying to replicate the experiment shown [here](https://mike.place/talks/fl/) about data distribution in Federated Learning.